Subscribe for More Articles Like These! Subscribe Now

 The changes began in March, when Google pushed out testing for its “mobile-first indexing.”
 Then in July, when the search engine rolled out its PageSpeed algorithm update, things really started heating up.

 Now… it’s here.
 Ladies and gents—the moment you’ve all been waiting for: the mobile revolution.

 Search results are changing, with your mobile site becoming the primary crawled and indexed face of your website, no longer your desktop version.
 Although this “mobile-first” strategy isn’t exactly fresh news, Google’s index update includes major changes to the way the search engine ranks your content.

 The mobile-first indexing update signifies a huge shift away from desktop-structured sites and makes mobile-mindfulness an absolute necessity of your digital strategy.

-In order to protect their position within Google’s search result rankings, many businesses will need SEO adjustments, improved website user experiences and reassessed overall web strategy, immediately.
+In order to protect their position within Google’s search result rankings, many businesses will need to make SEO adjustments, to improve website user experiences and to reassess their overall web strategy, immediately.
 The start of mobile domination has begun— and you better be ready.

 What is Google’s Mobile-First Indexing Algorithm Update?

 Google announced in March that it’s migrating certain websites to a new form of indexing, which it calls “mobile-first indexing.”
 The search engines has since began to roll out and deploy this updated index to a wave of participants— sites who are offering a mobile experience by following Google’s best practices for mobile-indexing.

 Many of our readers and clients have received this email from Google’s Search Console:

 For those who’ve received this message (since Google started this little experiment in March 2018), check your Search Console.
 You may see an increase in traffic from the Smartphone Googlebot, or you may notice that the cached versions of your pages are likely mobile-based, not desktop, as the search engine begins serving your mobile site for more queries.